about

 Kikù Hibino is a Chicago-based sound artist and the director of Signal Noise, an independent platform for avant-garde sound and video art.
 Using voice, text, and noise, his work creates tension between music and non-music, and explores non-linear temporality within time-based media.
-Recent releases include Sky Trajectories (Superpang, 2024) and Fell to Fern (Superpang, 2022).
+His work spans installations, multichannel environments, and beat-driven electronic pieces.
+Recent releases include Fell to Fern (Superpang, 2022), composed for the Lincoln Park Conservatory, and Sky Trajectories (Superpang, 2024).

 The publication, The Wire (U.K.) once described his music as "trying to cram in as many memories as possible before it all disappears" and that the music "concerns itself with themes of capturing and preserving fleeting moments" (2007, issue 279).